 - and 200- 400 mg of calcium (if your child is dairy free).

-These supplements should be added one at a time, with spacing of one week or so and with the recording of any improvements or signs of intolerance.
-As we are repairing deficits of nutrients with widespread effects, many improvements may be noted.
-Classically, with zinc we may see improvements in sleep, immune function skin, growth, and sometimes appetite (taste buds).
+Add one supplement at a time and wait for 5-7 days before adding the next supplement.
+Keep a notebook and record when you started the supplement and any improvements or signs of intolerance.
+The purpose of these supplements is to repair deficits of nutrients with widespread effects, therefore, you may notice many improvements.
+For example, with zinc you may see improvements in sleep, immune function skin, growth, and sometimes appetite (taste buds).
 Cod liver oil may improve eye contact and decrease strange eye movements, agitation or hyperactivity, and enhance skin health and immune defenses.
-Vitamin D has major importance in immunity, (as does vitamin C), and in addition, helps with detoxification and oxidative stress.
+Vitamin D has major importance in immunity, (as does vitamin C), and in addition, helps with detoxification and reduction of oxidative stress.
 Magnesium may prove helpful with relaxation, sound sensitivity, sleep, bowel movements (in larger doses it is a good laxative).
 Calcium may also be calming and is often helpful with children who press on or gouge their eyeballs.
 These children may require higher doses up to as much as 2000 mg per day.

 You will undoubtedly meet resistance when you decide to give your child a strange tasting powder or oil, and succeeding with some of the unpleasant tasting supplements requires ingenuity and perseverance.
 When Bernie Rimland (who might be called the Father of biomedical treatments for autism), was asked by a parent how to get her child to take supplements, his succinct answer was, “Who’s bigger?”.
 It usually requires tough love and experimentation.
 I also encourage parents to be honest, telling their child, “This is medicine,” which means 1) “You have to take it,” 2) “It probably tastes bad,” 3) “It’s good for a person,” and perhaps 4) “It’s the doctor’s orders, not mine, so don’t blame me, I’m sorry it tastes bad.”